LearnersGuild/learning-os/game/terrain.md

 _Assign a % score to each of the following._

-- Completeness: submission game meets all criteria
+- Completeness: subchallenge game meets all criteria
 - Quality: code is well-written, with no obvious bugs or errors
 - Comprehension: learner can explain how and why they arrived at their solution